Our Work

 Key Stats

-Just 1 gram of fecal material can contain 10 million viruses, a million bacteria, 1,000 parasite cysts, and 100 parasite eggs.
+Just 1 gram of fecal material can contain 10 million viruses, 1 million bacteria, 1,000 parasite cysts and 100 parasite eggs.

-The economic cost of poor sanitation and hygiene amounts to more than 5% of the GDP in many developing countries.
+The economic cost of poor sanitation and hygiene exceeds 5% of the GDP in many developing countries.

 Overview

-Water, sanitation and hygiene is critical in health facilities, where the risk of patients contracting hospital-acquired infections remains high and can often be attributed to inadequate WASH.
-As a public health-focused organization, International Medical Corps’ goal is to ensure quality WASH services in health facilities.
-Our WASH work focuses on strengthening healthcare service delivery at the facility level by establishing a safe water supply, sanitation infrastructure and handwashing facilities, as well as training healthcare staff in infection prevention and control.
+WASH is critical in health facilities, where the risk of patients contracting hospital-acquired infections can often be attributed to a lack of clean water and hygiene.
+Our WASH work focuses on strengthening healthcare service delivery at the facility level by establishing safe water supplies and modern sanitation infrastructure and handwashing facilities, as well as on training healthcare staff in infection prevention and control.

 READ MORE